 Osseous structures and articular surfaces of the humerus

-The proximal humerus is divided into three sections.
-These are, from proximal to distal, the caput, collum, and corpus humeri.
+The proximal humerus is divided into three sections along the proximal to the distal axis, known as the caput, collum, and corpus humeri.

-The convex humeral head has a radius of about 2.5 centimeters.
-The articular surface, which is covered with cartilage, is thickest in the center and becomes thinner towards the exterior.
+The convex humeral head has a 2.5 cm radius.
+The articular surface, which is covered with cartilage, is thickest in the center and thinner towards the exterior.

 The annular anatomical neck separates the head of the humerus from the diaphysis.

-Two osseous protuberances are located laterally of the anatomical neck.
-In the cranial location is the tuberculum major which is aligned from cranial to caudal-dorsal.
-Ventrally located is the tuberculum minus.
-Both structures are starting points for the muscular system.
-The tubercles run longitudinally and parallel to the bicipital groove in the crista tuberculi majoris et minoris which in turn also forms muscle attachments.
-The bicipital groove separates the two tubercles from each other structurally.
-The long biceps tendon runs through them.
+There are two osseous protuberances on the lateral anatomical neck (refer to the illustration above).
+In the cranium, the tuberculum major (greater tubercle) is aligned in the caudal-dorsal direction.
+The tuberculum minus (lesser tubercle)is located ventrally.
+Both structures represent the origins of the muscular system.
+The tubercles run longitudinally and parallel to the bicipital groove in the crista tuberculi majoris et minoris (crests of the major and minor tubercles), which, in turn, also form the muscle attachments.
+The bicipital groove, along with the long traversing head of the biceps tendon, separates the two tubercles from each other structurally.

-The collum axis passes through the center of the anatomical neck and the head of the humerus.
-In relation to the shaft axis, this results in an inclination angle of about 45 degrees towards caudal.
+The collum axis traverses the center of the anatomical neck and the head of the humerus,.
+It has an inclination angle of approximately 45° caudally along the shaft axis.

-The retroversion (retro torsion) describes the rotation of the proximal towards the distal end of the humerus, which can be seen in the diaphyseal area.
-In this case, the collum axis represents the proximal axis, whereas the distal axis runs through both epicondyles.
-In the transverse plane, both make up an angle of between 20 and 30 degrees.
-Neonatally, this angle is at 60 degrees.
-The goal of this torsion is to optimize the forearm’s position in order to ensure optimal functions of the hand.
+The retroversion (retro torsion) describes the proximal rotation towards the distal end of the humerus in the diaphyseal area.
+In this case, the collum axis represents the proximal axis; the distal axis runs through both epicondyles.
+In the transverse plane, both constitute an angle ranging between 20° and 30°.
+Neonatally, this angle is at 60°.
+The goal of retroversion is to optimize the forearm position and ensure the hand’s optimal function.

 Osseous structures and articular surfaces of the scapula

 The proximal articular surface is very flat and is located on the lateral angle of the scapula.
-It is smaller in the cranial than in the caudal direction, and the vertical alignment is longer than the horizontal.
+It is smaller cranially than in the caudal direction, and the vertical alignment is longer than the horizontal.
 Thus, the joint surface resembles a pear.
-The surface covered with cartilage is thin in the center and becomes thicker towards the outside – exactly the opposite of the joint surface of the humerus.
+The surface, covered with cartilage, is thin in the center and thicker towards the exterior, contrary to that of the joint surface of the humerus.

-In fact, only 25–30 percent of the humeral articular surface come in contact with the glenoid labrum and the cavity, because, as described above, the size ratio of the two joint surfaces is extremely different.
-Stabilizing adhesion, caused by the synovial fluid, enables the contact between the two joint partners.
-The supraglenoid tubercle, which is the origin of the musculus biceps brachii, is located at the cranial margin of the glenoid.
-The tubercle infraglenoid is located in the caudal section, forming the origin of the musculus triceps brachii caput longum.
+Only 25–30% of the humeral articular surface is in contact with the glenoid labrum and the cavity because of two joint surfaces’ different size ratios.
+Stabilizing the adhesion caused by the synovial fluid facilitates contact between the two joint partners.
+The supraglenoid tubercle, the origin of the musculus biceps brachii, is located at the glenoid’s cranial margin.
+The infraglenoid tubercle is located in the caudal section and represents the origin of the musculus triceps brachii caput longum.

-The glenoid labrum is a meniscus-like structure at the edge of the glenoid.
-The labrum is narrower ventrally and shorter than in other areas and fixated in a way that the tip points towards the joint cavity.
-The labrum is especially well fixed caudally.
+The glenoid labrum is a meniscal structure at the edge of the glenoid.
+It is narrower ventrally, shorter than in other areas, and fixated with the tip pointing towards the joint cavity.
+The labrum is especially well-fixed caudally.
 Dorso-cranially, the labrum is connected to the biceps and forms the so-called biceps anchor.

-Furthermore, the labrum serves to increase the concave joint surface, thus supporting the overall stability of the joint, because it can slow down any excessive translation.
+Furthermore, the labrum increases the concave joint surface, supporting overall joint stability by slowing excessive translation.
 In functional terminology, the positive engagement of the joint through the cavity and the labrum is referred to as concavity compression.